 - Information about the long-term complications from the dog bite or dog attack, such as ongoing care you may need or limitations

 - How to file a claim for a dog bite with the responsible party (and why you should do this with the help of an attorney instead of trying to navigate it yourself)

 - The steps you can take to get compensation that fits the crime, which may involve going to court in some situations

 Contact our offices now to discuss your case.
 We have the experience and compassion to help you through this process and maximize your compensation.
 Talk to a dog bite attorney in Duluth, GA, today.

 The Statute of Limitations in Georgia Regarding Dog Bite Cases

-Since dog bites are a type of personal injury claim, a plaintiff has two years to file their claim with assistance from a dog bite attorney in Duluth, GA.
+Since dog bites are a type of personal injury claim, a plaintiff has two years to file their claim with assistance from a Duluth dog bite attorney.
 The two-year rule applies to injuries the plaintiff sustained, such as puncture wounds and head trauma.
 If the plaintiff’s property was damaged because of the incident, such as damage to their vehicle, they have two years to file a property damage claim.